CWEzio/Notes/cpp.md

 ## GDB usage
+Refer to [this article](https://www.cs.cmu.edu/~gilpin/tutorial/) for basic gdb usage.
 - `run`: run until the break point or error
 - `bt`/`backtrace`: trace the error's call stack
 - `p`/`print` + `var`: print the value of `var` (`var` is the variable name)